section navigation menu

 Accommodation-based Exception Requests

 Ohio State’s Digital Accessibility policy requires that Campuses, Colleges, Departments, and Vice Presidential (VP) units ensure that digital information and digital services that they develop, acquire, manage, or otherwise are responsible for meet the university’s Minimum Digital Accessibility Standards (MDAS).
 As of August 1, 2018, All digital information and digital services acquired, developed, or delivered by any campus, college, or vice presidential (VP) unit that do not meet our accessibility standards must have an approved exception.
 Digital information and digital services acquired, developed, or delivered prior to August 1, 2018 are subject to the applicable web and digital accessibility standards in effect at that time and specifically to the provisions for "legacy" content in the policy.

-The goal of an exception is to document the process by which we will ensure that the university provides effective access, with substantially equivalent ease of use, to digital information and digital services for eligible individuals in a timely manner.
+The goal of an exception is to document the process by which Ohio State will ensure that the university provides effective access, with substantially equivalent ease of use, to digital information and digital services for eligible individuals in a timely manner.

 Exception requests must contain the following elements in order to be considered.